DAAD Graduate School Scholarship Program (GSSP)

 BIGSSS was selected twice by the DAAD to host eight international PhD students in its GSSP.
 In 2023 and 2024, two scholarships each are available in the research program “Global Dynamics of Social Policy and Social Cohesion” (GSPSC).
 In 2021 and 2022, two scholarships each were awarded in the program "GloWel - Global Inequality, the Middle Classes and the Welfare State".

 Doctoral researchers at BIGSSS pursue their projects under the interdisciplinary umbrella theme Changing Patterns of Social and Political Integration, with focal points in Global Governance and Regional Integration (Political Science), Welfare State and Inequality (Political Science, Sociology), and Diversity and Socio-Cultural Contexts (Psychology, Sociology and Political Science).
-These thematic foci align with the associated research units at Bremen (SOCIUM, Collaborative Research Centre 1342 Global Dynamics of Social Policy, InIIS, Research Centre for Social Cohesion and Focus Area Diversity at the Constructor University) and form the core research framework of the academic program.
+These thematic foci align with the associated research units at Bremen (SOCIUM, Collaborative Research Centre 1342 Global Dynamics of Social Policy, InIIS, Research Centre for Social Cohesion and School of Business Social, and Decision Sciences at the Constructor University) and form the core research framework of the academic program.

 Global Dynamics of Social Policy and Social Cohesion (GSPSC)